Three-term recurrence relations of minimal affinizations of type $G_2$

-The aim of this paper is to make a connection between cluster algebras and minimal affinizations of the quantum affine algebras $U_q \widehat{\mathfrak{g}}$ of type $G_2$.
-First we introduce a system of equations which we call the M-system of type $G_2$ and prove that the equations in the M-system of type $G_2$ is satisfied by the $q$-characters of minimal affinizations of type $G_2$.
+We introduce a system of equations which we call the M-system of type $G_2$ and prove that the equations in the M-system of type $G_2$ are satisfied by the $q$-characters of minimal affinizations.

 The equations in the first part of the M-system of type $G_2$ are three-term recurrence relations:

 see Theorem \ref{first part of the M system of type G2}.
 They are satisfied by the $q$-characters of the minimal affinizations in $X_1$.
 Here we use $\mathcal{T}$ to denote a module with highest $l$-weight $T$.

 The equations in the second part of the M-system of type $G_2$ are three-term recurrence relations: